2026 Hyundai Ioniq 6: 12 changes we expect in the facelift for the U.S.

 4. New Steering Wheel & HVAC Panel

 The updated cabin retains the ‘Mindful Cocoon’ theme but now features parts familiar from the Ioniq 5 facelift.
-It gets redesigned three-spoke steering wheel, and a bigger climate control display for ease of use.
+It sports a redesigned three-spoke steering wheel, and a bigger climate control display for ease of use.

 5. Revised Center Console

-The facelifted Ioniq 6 is expected to receive the new 84 kWh fourth-gen battery, already seen in the 2025 Ioniq 5.
+Top-end versions of the facelifted Ioniq 6 have switched to the 84 kWh fourth-gen battery, already seen in the 2025 Ioniq 5.
 This battery offers an 8.4% improvement in energy density (670 Wh/L), made possible by new high-capacity materials and optimized cell design.
-As a result, customers can expect around a 5% increase in real-world range.
+It yields a 7% improvement in range, which should push the range of Ioniq 6 SE LR (2WD) from 342 miles to around 366 miles (EPA-est.) for MY26.

 9. Similar Fast Charging